Brand Names: Nembutal Sodium

 - weak or shallow breathing;

 - slow heart rate, weak pulse; or

-- feeling like you might pass out.
+- a light-headed feeling, like you might pass out.

-Less serious side effects may include:
+Common side effects may include:

 - loss of balance or coordination;